swissarmyhammer/calcutron/README.md

 ```

-Tremble in AI fear...

-You are the proud owner of a calculator.
+You are the now proud owner of a calculator.